In this tutorial, we will learn different ways to get today’s date and current time using a VBA code.

 Current Time

-Now if you want to get the current time only instead of date and time you need to use another function “Format” (you can learn more about this function from here) along with the now function.
+Now, if you want to get the current time only instead of date and time, you need to use another function, “Format”, along with the now function.

 In the above code, we have used the now function to provide the value for the format function and then used a format for the time only.